getsolus/help-center-docs/configuration/configuring-keyboard-layout/en.md

 You can remove a keyboard layout by clicking on one of the items, for instance Swedish, then clicking the `-` button.

-If you wish to use multiple keyboard layouts, you can switch between them by using: `Windows key + Space` or by adding the Keyboard Layout Indicator applet to your Budgie panel.
+If you wish to use multiple keyboard layouts, you can switch between them by using: `Super + Space` or by adding the Keyboard Layout Indicator applet to your Budgie panel.